lordslair/untappd-map/README.md

 # UntappdMap, the project :

-This project is mainly a PoC about using the Twitter API, data from Untappd, and SVG maps All of this inside a Docker container for portable purposes
+This project is mainly a PoC about using the Twitter API, data from Untappd, and SVG maps.

+All of this inside a Docker container for portable purposes.

 Actually, as 1.0, it works this way, as soon as you send your Untappd username to the script via twitter :